-Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoffs are reported at the principal balance outstanding, net of unearned interest, deferred loan fees and costs, and an allowance for loan losses.
-Loans held for sale are reported at the lower of cost or fair value, on an aggregate basis and are sold with servicing rights released.
+Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are reported at the principal balance outstanding, net of unearned interest, deferred loan fees and costs, and an allowance for loan losses.
+Loans held for sale are reported at the lower of cost or fair value on an aggregate basis.

 Interest income is reported on the interest method and includes amortization of net deferred loan fees and costs over the loan term.
 Loan origination fees, net of certain direct origination costs, are deferred and recognized in interest income using the level-yield method without anticipating prepayments.
-Interest income is not reported when full loan repayment is in doubt, typically when the loan is impaired or payments are past due over 90 days (180 days for residential mortgages).
+Interest income is not reported when full loan repayment is in doubt, typically when the loan is impaired or payments are past due over 90 days.